-Society 5 - Education Indicators, Targets & Strategies In the Directions of becoming Baseline data for successful performance five years with a legislative obligation to adjust budgeted direct federal government funding to ensure full coverage of expected costs.
+Society 5 - Education Indicators, Targets & Strategies for successful performance In th he D irections of becoming Baseline data five years with a legislative obligation to adjust budgeted direct federal government funding to ensure full coverage of expected costs.
 To ensure maintenance of total funding, combined state and local government expenditure on tertiary education (university and vocational) must not drop below \$7.611 billion.
 No increases in federal funding may occasion drops in state and local government funding.
 Tertiary education - funding for vocational education Soc05.01.03 Soc 5 A model of lifelong educational opportunity.
 By 2026, ensure that the vocational education training Soc 6 A society of equals.
-In 2019/20, actual expenditure needs are securely funded by a legislated floor in expenditure as a proportion of GDP - a floor which ramps up federal higher education funding (vocational) from a baseline of \$1.713 billion Econ 3 A country where economic opportunity, growth & prosperity are equitably shared & living standards improve continuously for all. by universities and vocational training institutions was \$14.487 billion (approximately 0.72% of GDP).
-However, the federal government budget for higher education (vocational training) was only \$1.713 (0.08% of GDP) in 2019/20 until budgeted funding reaches at Econ 4 A nation fairly raising & sharing its wealth. billion (approximately 0.08% of GDP).
+In 2019/20, actual expenditure needs are securely funded by a legislated floor in expenditure as a proportion of GDP - a floor which ramps up federal higher education funding (vocational) Econ 3 A country where economic opportunity, growth & prosperity are equitably shared & living standards improve continuously for all. by universities and vocational training institutions was \$14.487 billion (approximately 0.72% of GDP).
+However, the federal government budget for higher education (vocational from a baseline of \$1.713 billion (0.08% of GDP) in 2019/20 until budgeted funding reaches at Econ 4 A nation fairly raising & sharing its wealth. training) was only \$1.713 billion (approximately 0.08% of GDP).
 The remainder of least 1.1% of GDP (preferably by 2025/26) and maintains funding at not less than 1.1% of GDP for at least 5 years, unless fully Econ 6 An economy with competitive & profitable public sector participation. expenses was funded by fees and contributions from various sources.
 Source: ABS 5518.0, Government transparent comprehensive investigations result in revisions of projected costs.
 These revisions should occur every five years with a legislative obligation to adjust budgeted funding to ensure full coverage of expected costs.
 Econ 7 A collaborative, intelligent nation.
 Finance Statistics Education Australia 2019/20; Federal Budget 2020/21; and Parliamentary Library, Hazel Ferguson and Marilyn Harrington, Budget Review 2019-20.
 Top Priority Target/Strategy : Tertiary education - reform of Soc 5 A model of lifelong educational opportunity.
-In 2020 and 2021, during the COVID-19 pandemic, university governance in public universities Soc 6 A society of equals. managements focused on their investment portfolios, while Soc05.01.04 By 2026, establish a royal commission to independently review the governance of Australia's public universities under terms of reference which Econ 3 A country where economic opportunity, growth & prosperity are equitably shared & living standards improve continuously for all. staff and students suffered.
+In 2020 and 2021, during the COVID-19 pandemic, university governance in public universities Soc 6 A society of equals. managements focused on their investment portfolios, while Soc05.01.04 By 2026, the federal Minister for Education must ensure the completion of an independent review of the governance of Australia's public universities Econ 3 A country where economic opportunity, growth & prosperity are equitably shared & living standards improve continuously for all. staff and students suffered.
 This included significant redundancies, restricted research funds, course and subject cuts, and increased workloads related to online